 Training Configuration

-Both models were trained on identical data with comparable optimization:
+Both models trained on identical data with the same optimizer settings:

 | Setting | CapsNet | Simple CNN |